Traffic Impact Study January 2007Willow Creek Subdivision Kalispell, Montana

 should be constructed.
 The additional recommended lanes should be installed at this intersection

-with the 'initial construction.
-The new eastbound right -tarn lane should also be installed lanes at the
+with the initial construction.
+The new eastbound right -turn lane should also be installed lanes at the

 Appleway Drive/Meridian Road intersection at this time along with the traffic signal at Center